Rob Pelinka: Los Angeles Lakers (2017–present)

 On February 21, 2017, media sources reported that the Los Angeles Lakers of the National Basketball Association (NBA) were set to hire Pelinka to serve as general manager as part of a management shakeup that included the hiring of Magic Johnson as executive vice president of basketball operations in place of Jim Buss and dismissing former GM Mitch Kupchak.
 On March 7, Pelinka signed a five-year deal to be the general manager of the Lakers.
 After he quit the Lakers, Johnson in an interview on ESPN's First Take on May 20, 2019, stated that Pelinka wanted his position and "backstabbed" him.
 Pelinka has been criticized for his penchant for "storytelling", in other words embellishing or even totally misrepresenting the truth at times throughout his tenure with the Lakers.
 According to sources, in March 2018, as Dwayne "The Rock" Johnson addressed the players on the roster as part of a "Genius Talks" series, Pelinka told a story about his former client Kobe Bryant.
-In the story, Pelinka stated that after Bryant had seen the Heath Ledger film The Dark Knight (film), he requested Pelinka set him up with a dinner appointment with Ledger to see how Ledger pushed himself to focus and lock into the role of the Joker.
+In the story, Pelinka stated that after Bryant had seen the Heath Ledger film The Dark Knight, he requested Pelinka set him up with a dinner appointment with Ledger to see how Ledger pushed himself to focus and lock into the role of the Joker.
 According to Pelinka, Bryant "had dinner with Heath, and he talked about how he locks in for a role... and Kobe used some of that in his game against the Knicks."
 However, the Dark Knight film was released 6 months after Ledger's death, and a source close to the situation denied that such a dinner had ever taken place.
 In the words of a 2019 Lakers coaching staff member, "We think, more often than not, he's not being truthful.
 That goes throughout the organization."

 On January 10, 2020, Pelinka was promoted to vice president of basketball operations while also maintaining his role as GM.

 In 2020, Pelinka finished in 7th place for the Executive of the Year Award.

+On the night of February 1–2, 2025, Pelinka together with longtime friend Nico Harrison concluded the Luka Dončić–Anthony Davis trade, considered by many to be one of the greatest coups in NBA history.
+On April 18, Pelinka and the Lakers agreed to a multiyear contract extension, and he was promoted to president of basketball operations, while remaining as the team's general manager.